barebox/barebox/Documentation/boards/sunxi.rst

 Boot process
 ------------

-On power-up Allwinner SoC starts in boot ROM, aka BROM, which will search for a bootable image (eGON header): first from the SD card, then from eMMC.
+On power-up the Allwinner SoC starts in boot ROM, aka BROM, which will search for a bootable image (eGON header): first from the SD card, then from eMMC.
 If no image is found then the boot ROM will enter into FEL mode that can be used for programming and recovery through USB.

-Some board may have a button to enter FEL mode at startup.
+Some boards may have a button to enter FEL mode at startup.
 If not, another way to enter FEL mode is to not have a valid bootable eGON image, this can be achieved by erasing existing eGON image headers.